Building Information Modeling - Complete Guide

 3. Data and Information

 BIM incorporates extensive data and information associated with model elements.
-This includes specifications, material properties, cost data, maintenance schedules, and other relevant details.
+This includes specifications, material properties, cost data, maintenance schedules, and other relevant details which can be accessed in the single model, or on blueprints and drawings.

 Levels of Detail(LOD)